awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 # cached credentials have expired, it opens your browser and prompts you for your
 # AWS SSO user name and password.
 It then retrieves AWS temporary credentials for
 # the IAM role associated with this profile.
-$ aws2 sso login --profile my-first-sso-profile
+$ aws sso login --profile my-first-sso-profile

 # The next command retrieves a different set of temporary credentials for the AWS
 # account and role specified in the second named profile.
 It does not overwrite or